Nell Arthur: Marriage and family

 Nell and the future U.S. President Chester A. Arthur were introduced in 1856 by her cousin Dabney Herndon Maury, a friend of Arthur, in New York City.
 Arthur proposed to her on the porch of the U.S. Hotel in Saratoga Springs, New York after a brief courtship.

 Arthur, aged 30, married Herndon, aged 22, on October 25, 1859, at Calvary Episcopal Church in New York City.
-The day was her father's birthdate.
+The day was her father's birthday.
 Arthur, who was from rural Vermont, is said to have learned refined dressing while at Union College in upstate New York, where he was in the debating society, and the ways of high society from her socially prominent family.
 The couple were known for their parties in their Lexington Avenue townhouse in Manhattan.

 After relocating to New York City, Nell Arthur continued to sing as a member of the Mendelssohn Glee Club and performed at benefits around New York.
 The Arthurs appeared to have a strong marriage, but it was strained by both Chester's political activities, which took much of his time, and their divided loyalties on the Civil War.
 While Arthur was serving in the New York militia during the conflict, his wife privately sympathized with the Confederacy, for which many of her Virginia kinfolk were fighting.

-The Arthurs had two sons, one of whom died young, and a daughter:
+The Arthurs had two sons and a daughter: